lweasel/piquant/docs/assessment.rst

 * *"false positives"*: transcripts whose real abundance is below the cut-off, but whose calculated abundance lies above it
 * *"true positives"*: transcripts for which both real and estimated abundances are above the cut-off

-Some of the remaining statistics detailed below are calculated only for transcripts considered to be "true positives", to avoid punishing quantification tools through rare transcripts whose abundance is difficult to calculate.
+Accordingly, some of the remaining statistics detailed below are calculated only for transcripts considered to be "true positives".
 The current statistic merely counts the number of such "true positive" transcripts (either in a particular transcript group as determined by a transcript classifier, or for the set of input transcripts as a whole).

 Spearman correlation
 ^^^^^^^^^^^^^^^^^^^^